 Why we do Christmas differently.

-having things like an orange, or a piece
+The real treats of Christmases past were having things like an orange, or a piece of sausage! |

 Most adults in first world countries answer the question what does Christmas mean to you? the same way.
 Family getting together, winter activities, and the warm fuzzies that are felt throughout the season.
 Some people are honest and add presents to the list.